MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 comments: true
 ---

-In this two part series, we will develop our very own file format to store stock prices as a time series using Scodec and Akka Streams.
+In this two part series, we will develop our very own file format to store stock prices as time series using Scodec and Akka Streams.
 The first part will describe the encoding / decoding process and how we improve our binary protocol step by step.
 In the second part, we will use Akka Streams to read and write our own files in chunks with the help of backpressure.